ddev/ddev/docs/index.md

 - The [gitter drud/ddev channel](https://gitter.im/drud/ddev) (it's easy to log in many diffferent ways)
 - The `#ddev` channels in [Drupal Slack](https://www.drupal.org/slack), [TYPO3 Slack](https://my.typo3.org/index.php?id=35) for interactive, immediate community support.
 - [ddev-contrib](https://github.com/drud/ddev-contrib) repo provides a number of vetted user-contributed recipes for extending and using ddev.
 Your contributions are welcome.
-- [awesome-ddev](https://github.com/awesome-ddev) repo has loads of external resources, blog posts, recipes, screencasts, and the like.
+- [awesome-ddev](https://github.com/drud/awesome-ddev) repo has loads of external resources, blog posts, recipes, screencasts, and the like.
 Your contributions are welcome.
-- [Twitter #ddev](https://twitter.com/search?q=%23ddev&src=typd&f=live) will get to us, but it's not as good for interactive support, but we'll answer anywhere.
+- [Twitter with tag #ddev](https://twitter.com/search?q=%23ddev&src=typd&f=live) will get to us, but it's not as good for interactive support, but we'll answer anywhere.